 Q&A with Faculty

-A live Q&A session exploring real-world applications of AI in healthcare.
+A live Q&A session exploring real-world applications of AI in health care.
 Topics typically include project validation, adoption challenges, data partnerships, regulatory considerations, and strategies for launching AI-driven initiatives.

 Note: Session topics are not final.
 They are subject to change and may evolve based on faculty insights and participant queries.